What is OTP Code Generator?

 Validating 2FA backup and recovery workflows during security audits

-TOTP (RFC 6238) works by combining a shared secret key with the current Unix timestamp divided by a time period (typically 30 seconds), then computing an HMAC hash and truncating it to produce a 6-digit code.
-Both the server and the authenticator app perform the same calculation independently — if the codes match, authentication succeeds.
-The standard allows for a ±1 window tolerance to handle minor clock drift.
+TOTP combines a shared secret key (Base32-encoded) with the current Unix timestamp divided by a time period (typically 30 seconds) to produce a counter value T = floor((current_time - T0) / period).
+The tool then computes HMAC(secret, T), truncates the result via dynamic offset to a 31-bit integer, and takes that integer modulo 106 (or 108) to produce a 6 or 8-digit code.
+Both the server and the authenticator app perform this calculation independently — if the codes match, authentication succeeds.
+The standard allows for a ±1 window tolerance (server accepts the previous and next code as well) to handle minor clock drift between devices.